USEPA/EPADecon/README.md

 - ASP.Net Core 3.1 (Visual Studio 2019)
 - Node (https://nodejs.org/en/download/)

-## Initial Steps
+## Running the Application

-1) Clone the repository in the folder of your choice
+When first getting started with the application, clone the repository in the folder of your choice.
+This initial step should only be performed once

-2)
+To run the application:
+1) Open the Battelle.EPA.WideAreaDecon.Client folder in Visual Studio Code
+2) Click the "Run API Server" button on the bottom toolbar
+3) Once the API server is running, click the "Run and Debug" button on the lefthand side toolbar (or 'Ctrl + Shift + D') to open the correct toolbar
+4) Click the green 'Run and Debug' arrow at the top of the displayed toolbar
+5) This should open a web browser with the tool

 ## Development dependencies